-8 great places for Christmas lights in the USA
+9 of the best places to see Christmas lights in the US

 While Branson, Missouri, has grown by leaps and celebrity theaters over the past several decades, Silver Dollar City has been here since 1960.

-The theme park is a celebration of Ozark Mountains culture and, for more than two decades, host to An Old Time Christmas festival.
+There are more than 6.5 million lights, over 1,000 decorated trees, nightly parades and two musical productions at An Old Time Christmas.
+A major highlight is its five-story special effects tree that features 350,000 LED lights.
+Synchronized with Christmas music, it can make up to 100 light changes per second.

-With more than 5 million lights and 1,000 decorated trees, along with nightly parades and two musical productions, An Old Time Christmas is home to the 5-Story Special Effects Christmas Tree that features 350,000 LED lights and, synchronized with Christmas music, can make up to 100 light changes per second.
+The park's brand new $26 million Time Traveler coaster is decked out with 30 miles of lights for a dazzling nighttime ride.
+The festival runs through December 30.
+One-day tickets start at $54 for kids.

 Following a half-mile path through the Gardens' 24 acres, visitors see thousands of colorful lights highlight the winter beauty of Ponderosa pines, cottonwoods and other native Western plants.